Charles Ruff: Career

 Ruff was a research associate at Columbia University's African Law Center and taught at the University of Pennsylvania.
 He joined the U.S. Department of Justice as a trial lawyer in 1967.

 Ruff briefly returned to teaching, spending the 1972–73 academic year at the newly established Antioch School of Law.
 Ruff then accepted a job at the Georgetown University Law Center and simultaneously at the Justice Department's Watergate Special Prosecution Force, which investigated the Watergate scandal.
 Ruff served in the office from 1973 to 1977.
 Initially an assistant special prosecutor, Ruff became the fourth and last Watergate special prosecutor, serving from 1976 to 1978; he oversaw the winding-down of the office.
 As special prosecutor, Ruff also oversaw a three-month campaign-finance investigation of President Gerald R. Ford, who was cleared.
 During the Watergate years, he also taught at Georgetown University Law Center.

 Ruff was chief of the Organized Crime and Labor Management Section of the Criminal Division from 1970 to 1972; in that position, Ruff oversaw the successful prosecution of W.A.
 "Tony" Boyle, the former head of the United Mine Workers, for illegal campaign contributions.

 In 1978, Ruff became deputy inspector general of the Department of Health, Education and Welfare, investigating Medicare and Medicaid fraud.
 His nomination was stalled in the Senate for several months by Robert Dole of Kansas.
 In 1979, Ruff re-joined the Justice Department as acting deputy attorney general; in this role, Ruff was involved in the prosecution of members of Congress implicated in the Abscam scandal.

 In 1979, President Jimmy Carter appointed Ruff as United States Attorney for the District of Columbia; he held that job until 1981.
 Ruff was considered exceptionally qualified for the post, although some African American leaders expressed disappointment that a black lawyer had not been chosen.
-As U.S. Attorney, Ruff played a "minor legal role" in the case of John W. Hinckley, Jr.'s attempted assassination of Ronald Reagan and the assassination of Orlando Letelier.
+As U.S. Attorney, Ruff played a "minor legal role" in the case of John W. Hinckley Jr.'s attempted assassination of Ronald Reagan and the assassination of Orlando Letelier.

 In 1982, Ruff joined the Washington law firm of Covington & Burling, becoming a partner there.
 Ruff represented Senator John Glenn in the Keating Five scandal (Glenn was admonished by the Senate Ethics Committee) and defended Senator Charles S. Robb against charges of surreptitiously and unlawfully recording, and disseminating, some private conversations of a political rival, Governor L. Douglas Wilder.
-In the Robb case, Ruff devised "a masterful and successful strategy": he persuaded his client to appear for a second time before the grand jury "and then introduced a Justice Department official to instruct the jury that it was not legally bound to follow prosecutors' recommendations for an indictment."
+In the Robb case, Ruff "persuaded Robb to appear for a second time before the grand jury and then introduced a Justice Department official to instruct the jury that it was not legally bound to follow prosecutors' recommendations for an indictment."